bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach iterates over the array and can do something to each item .map iterates over the array and can do something to each item but also returns a new array with the transformed items

 2. What is the difference between a function and a method?

+In javascript every function is an object.
+If a value is a function, it is called a 'method'.
+Within the scope of an object, a function is referred to as a method of that object.

 3. What is closure?

+a nested function that has access to its parents scope and lexical environment

 4. Describe the four rules of the 'this' keyword.

+- In window binding the "this" is the console Object when in a global scope.
+- In implicit binding the "this" is the Object to the right of the dot.
+- In new binding the "this" is the "new" Object that gets created and inherits the original Object.
+In a way it uses the original Object as a template that is then used by each "new" added Object.
+- In explicit binding the "this" is the object which uses methods call and apply to help it gain attributes from other arrays.

 5. Why do we need super() in an extended class?

+The super() in an extended class helps the sub class inherit the base class' methods.

 ## Project Set up